New To Virginia

 - Virginia Driver's Manual

 - Document Guide for Licenses and ID Cards

-Your vehicle must pass an emissions inspection before it can be registered if it is garaged in one of the following localities:
+Otherwise, your vehicle must pass an emissions inspection before it can be registered if it is kept in one of the following localities:

-From the moment you register your vehicle to the day the registration period expires, your vehicle must be covered by a liability policy issued by an insurance company licensed to do business in Virginia - even if the vehicle is not working or not being used.
-Virginia law requires the following minimum insurance coverage for all registered vehicles.
+From the moment you register your vehicle to the day the registration period expires, you must maintain the minimum amount of liability insurance coverage — even if the vehicle is not working or not being used.

 If insurance is not an option, you must pay a $500 uninsured motor vehicle fee (UMV).
 Paying this fee does not provide insurance coverage, but it does allow you to register and operate your vehicle in Virginia for one year.